-As part of our BackToSchool campaign, we’ve collected a number of great uses and benefits of mind mapping in education.
-If you’ve missed our last post on mind mapping for teachers, you can check it out here.
-This time, we will talk about mind mapping for students, who, as you will see, can profit tremendously from applying this easy but effective tool.
+In this article we will talk about mind mapping for students, who, as you will see, can profit tremendously from applying this easy but effective tool in their education.
 Find out what you can do with mind maps to improve your memory, take more effective notes and enhance the results of your studying efforts!

 Why mind maps?

 Tony Buzan, the world famous mind map guru, has been propagating the use of mind maps in education for decades.
 Today, millions of students of all ages mind map, and more and more teachers are encouraging them in doing so.
-But what is it that makes mind maps so effective, you ask?
+But what is it that makes mind maps so effective?
 What’s the secret?

-- A mind map’s radiant structure directly corresponds to the way our mind stores and retrieves information.
+- A mind map’s radiant structure directly corresponds to the way our brain stores and retrieves information.

 - A mind map conveys hierarchy and relationships between topics and enables you to see the “big picture”.